markcarey/airtist/README.md

 ### Stripe Webhooks

 When a user buys a PRO subscription, an event is sent from Stripe to a webhook endpoint on the AIrtist API.
 This triggers the 2 transactions (via Gelato Relay) to deploy an NFT contract for the user and to increase the stream to `30 pAInt` per month.
 Additionally, as an "upgrade bonus", `10 pAInt` are airdropped to the PRO user's Safe at the time of the upgrade.
-From this point forward, the user's image are minted to their own contract/collection, which contains only their own artwork.
+From this point forward, the user's images are minted to their own contract/collection, which contains only their own artwork.

 When a PRO subscription is cancelled, another event webhook automatically triggers a transaction to reduce the stream back to `3 pAInt` per month and flip the user back to minting on the shared NFT contract.